SimonCanJer/test_1/Readme.md

 -  We provide not fully industrial Big Data model.
 -  We suppose that  number of Players are not more than 5 000 000 and number of instance are not more than 10
 -  In the case of huge amount of data and a hight request density, model of a single (or not)microservice, which reads data and serves clients IS NOT APPLICABLE and another architecture should be used, when a reader microservice(scheduler) reads data from a huge file, inserts them in a document search engine (as Solr,NOT A RANDOM ACCESS DATABASE!!) and then notifies retrievers.
--  In the mentioned big data case, application should work in a number of podes/instances and database update should be out of its business competence.
-It should be alerted to change of ready and HANDS-OFF (!) data source,as URL
+-  In the mentioned case of big data, application should run in number of instances and database update should be out of its business competence.It should be alerted to change of ready and HANDS-OFF (!) data source,as URL
 -  In the last case requirement that "api/players" returns all players is simply not applicable and should be replaced by a query with paginated results
 -  The microservice runs in an environment, which supports volumes, which are shared for volume to internal docker directory mapping